Skip to main content

 Faculty/Staff

-Now Accepting Applications for eGames Startup Competition
+Now Accepting Applications for VenturePack Startup Challenge

-What is eGames?
+What is the VenturePack Challenge?

-Originating in 2009, the eGames is NC State’s annual startup competition, awarding over $100,000 to NC State entrepreneurs.
-There are two tracks for the competition – the student track and the Daugherty Endowment Track for officially registered startup companies who have licensed NC State intellectual property in the past three years.
+There are two tracks for the competition – the student track and the Daugherty Endowment Track for officially registered startup companies that have licensed NC State intellectual property in the past three years.

 More about the Daugherty Endowment Track